adjtomo/pyatoa/pyatoa/docs/overview.rst

 meant to be used as a Python tool, NOT as a standalone command-line tool, or GUI based program.
-Pyatoa can be invoked through scripting, or in interactive Python environments such as the Python interpretor, IPython, Jupyter Notebooks, etc.
+Pyatoa can be invoked through scripting, or in interactive Python environments such as the Python interpreter, IPython, Jupyter Notebooks, etc.

 The notebooks found in the introduction section should provide a quick overview of how Pyatoa and its underlying functionalities should be used.
 They are meant